Presentation Tools – Help & FAQ

 When a slide has more than one image, you’ll see each one in its own little movable box.

-• Each image has its own caption bar with the title, format, and Negative ref.
+- Each image has its own caption bar with title, format, and reference text.

 The save file does not contain the actual archive images – it just remembers which photos you picked and how you laid them out.
 It can’t be used as a sneaky download tool for the images themselves.